The Foreign, Commonwealth and Development Office (FCDO) advises against all travel to:

 The criminal justice process followed in such cases falls below international standards.
 Minor infractions of the law can provide grounds for arrest.
 Myanmar does not recognise dual nationality.

 Terrorists are likely to try to carry out attacks in Myanmar.
 You should remain vigilant and follow the advice of local authorities.
 See Terrorism

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
+You should not assume that the FCDO will be able to provide assistance to leave the country in the event of serious unrest or crisis.
 If you’re arrested or detained, ask police or prison officials to notify the British Embassy immediately.
-Consular support is limited in parts of Myanmar where embassy officials require travel permission from the Myanmar government.
-Permission is not guaranteed.
-The British Embassy’s ability to deliver consular assistance, including in an emergency, may be restricted or delayed in these areas.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.